Student Mental Health Policy

 6. Annual Report

 6.1.
-Every year, the College will prepare and present a report to the Board of Governors on the implementation and effectiveness of this policy at their December meeting.
+Every year, the College will prepare and present a report to the Board of Governors on the implementation and effectiveness of this policy.

 6.2.
 The report will include, but is not limited to, information related to the following:

 6.3.
-The College report will be submitted to the Minister of Colleges and Universities by January 31st of each year and be made available on the College’s website.
+The College report will be submitted to the Ministry of Colleges, Universities, Research Excellence and Security by January 31st of each year and be published on the College’s website.
+A copy will be made available upon request.

 Responsibilities and Accountabilities